 Fisheries status of Lake Geriyo

 The results in Table 4 revealed the status of fisheries in Lake Geriyo.
 Majority (80%) of the fishers indicated that there is abundant catch of fish during the raining season.
-Many (56.25%) fishers indicated that there were some fish species that are missing among the fish resources in Lake Geriyo.
+56.25%of fishers indicated that there were some fish species that are missing among the fish resources in Lake Geriyo.
 Fishers indicated high abundance of some fish species in the early history of Lake Geriyo but their abundance has decreased.
 Majority of the fishers disagreed that catch quantity and sizes are increasing.
-The result showed that 28.75% of the fishers catch small sized fish, 18.75% medium sized, while 53.2% catch all sizes of fish.
-Majority (50%) of the fishers indicated that small-size gillnet was used to catch small sized fish, while 21.25% indicated trap.
+The result showed that 53.2% of fishers catch all sizes of fish against 28.75% of fishers caught small sized fish.
+50% of the fishers indicated that small-size gillnet was used to catch small sized fish, while 21.25% indicated trap.
 Among various reasons for catching small-sized fish include: small sized fish are in abundant (38.75%), fishermen catch small sized fish when they are in need of money (10%) and they catch small-sized fish due to the design of their fishing gears (51.25%).
 Majority (62.50%) were not aware of any law that forbid catching of small-sized fish.
 Many (55%) fishers have more than 61% of their catch as small-size fish.
 Therefore, there is abundant by-catch of juvenile fish in Lake Geriyo.

 Table 4: Fisheries status of Lake Geriyo